kc3-lang/kc3/README.md

        - ffi ?
          - libdwarf
    - control structures
-     - if
      - when
      - unless
      - switch/case/cond
      - while
-   - quote
-     - increase quote level in env
-     - eval : do not eval if quote level > 0
-   - unquote
-     - if quote_level is zero return unquote(x) unchanged
-     - decrease quote level in env
-     - eval if quote level is zero
-   - macros
    - unwind protect
    - functions
      - return